Johnwei386/Word2Vec/README.md

 Word2vec model supported Chinese
 ====

-This is a implement for word2vec to generate the embeddings for Chinese.
+This is a implement for word2vec to generate the embeddings by character for Chinese.
 It is based on the work of CS224n, a class for  Natural Language Processing with Deep Learning.

 Requirement:
 ======